Rabbi

 Please direct all media requests to media@centralreform.org

 Rabbi Daniel Bogard is proud to be a native St. Louisian.
-He grew up at Central Reform Congregation, and spent his summers as a song-leader at camps Ramot Amoona and Sabra.
-After graduating from Macalester College in St. Paul, MN, he spent a year teaching at Lift for Life Academy before heading off to Rabbinical School at Hebrew Union College.
-It was there that he met Rabbi Karen Kriger Bogard, his co-rabbi and life partner.
+He grew up at Central Reform Congregation and spent his summers as a song-leader at camps Ramot Amoona and Sabra.
+After graduating from Macalester College in St. Paul, Minnesota, he spent a year teaching at Lift for Life Academy and living on Kibbutz Yagur in northern Israel before heading to Rabbinical School at Hebrew Union College in Jerusalem, where he met Rabbi Karen Kriger Bogard, his life partner.

-After five wonderful years in Peoria, the Bogards spent two years in Cincinnati, where Daniel and Karen again shared a rabbi job (Adath Israel Congregation), and Daniel additionally served as the Rabbi in Residence of the Episcopal Diocese of Southern Ohio and an adjunct lecturer at Hebrew Union College's Cincinnati campus.
+The Bogards then spent two years in Cincinnati, job-sharing at Adath Israel, a Conservative congregation.
+Daniel additionally served as Rabbi in Residence of the Episcopal Diocese of Southern Ohio and as an adjunct lecturer at Hebrew Union College's Cincinnati campus.

 Programs & Focus